Dec. 31, 2024

 As parents, how do we carve out time for self-care without compromising precious moments spent nurturing our children's world?

-Ultimately, we find ourselves grappling with two powerful questions - am giving enough and am I enough?
+Ultimately, we find ourselves grappling with two powerful questions - am I giving enough and am I enough?

-Vicky Botha is an inspiring business owner, triathlete, wife and mother of one who shares how she balances it all.
+Vicky Botha is an inspiring business owner, triathlete, wife, and mother of one who shares how she balances it all.

 RECORDED AT LATITUDE PODCAST STUDIO: